Social Isolation: Cabin Fever

 For those who are suffering from a genuine case of cabin fever there are ways to get relief.
 You may feel a little self conscious or uncomfortable in social settings for awhile but the number one way to get over cabin fever is to get out of the isolated situation.

 As humans we have a strong emotional need to socialize.
-Even the act of sitting in a restaurant where there are other people around you can help.
-Simple interactions can be the start to reintroducing yourself into the mainstream way of life again so slowly and steadily try to interact with other individuals again.
+Even the act of sitting in a restaurant where there are other people around can help.
+Simple interactions can be the start to reintroducing yourself into the mainstream way of life again.
+A slow and steady process of interacting with other individuals around you can help tremendously with bringing a level of comfort to this activity.

 Yes, I've had a case of modern day cabin fever which is how I discovered this illness exists.
 Years ago I took a job position at a remote mountain lodge.
 During the summer months we had a lot of traffic from tourists but come winter things got mighty darn quiet.
 Worse yet was the fact that during the winter we ran with just a skeleton staff of myself, the cook, a desk clerk, the owner, and an elderly waitress.

-Living in a rural country setting is a very different existence from that of urban dwellers.
-It's a lifestyle that isn't for everyone but it is the choice of many individuals.
-Yep, cabin fever can set in pretty easily when you reside way out in the deep woods.
-As an adult I didn't mind living in a wooded outback too much except for the visits by a local mountain lion.
+Having lived in a rural country setting I can attest that it is a very different existence from that of urban dwellers.
+It is a lifestyle that isn't for everyone but it is the choice of many individuals.
+And yes, cabin fever can set in pretty easily when you reside way out in the deep woods.
+As an adult I didn't mind living in a wooded outback too much and visits to the nearest shopping locals generally kept my social needs satisfied.
+It was the visits by a local mountain lion that made me nervous of my woodland home.
 Bears I can handle but the wild cats can be pretty quiet when they are sneaking up on you.
 They spooked me.

-Today we encounter a new type of social isolation brought on by our use of technology.
-Staring into our phone, tablet, or computer rather than making face to face contact we are substantially reducing our human to human contact: Or are we?
-In some situations we can actually be increasing our connection to those we are separated by distance or some other reason which serve to keep us apart.
+Today we encounter a new type of social communication courtesy of technology.
+The internet can increase our connection to those who we are separated from and bring us close to those far from our physical location but this same use of technology can also take us away from person to person contact as well.
+Staring into our phone, tablet, or computer rather than making face to face connections we are substantially reducing our human to human relationships.
 Our social situations have certainly changed with the introduction of newer more advanced technology and communications.

 Related Articles by Lorelei Cohen